Too late? Pitt shuffles defense

 Originally Published: November 19, 2003By Jorge Milian | Special to ESPN.com

 It may be a little late, but Pittsburgh is shaking up its defense after allowing 523 total yards, including 307 yards on the ground, in Saturday's devastating 52-31 loss to West Virginia.
 Defensive end Claude Harriott, a first-team All-Big East selection last season, may be headed to the bench.
 Coach Walt Harris said he is inserting Azzie Beagnyam as a co-starter for the Temple game because the redshirt freshman played better than Harriott against West Virginia.
+"It's unfortunate but a starter has got to get the job done," Harris said of Harriott.
+"He's got to play at the level we know he can play."

 To continue reading this article you must be an Insider